andrea-mitridate/PTArcade/README.md

 In the model file it is also possible to specify:

 - The name of the model through the variable `name`
-- Whether or not the model should be compared with the SMBHB signal, by setting the variable `mod_sel` to `True` or `False`
 - Whether or not the SMBHB signal should be added to the new physics signal by setting the variable `smbhb` to `True` or `False`
 - Whether or not spatial correlation should be used in the analysis by setting the variable `corr` to `True` or `False`
 - Groups of parameters that should be sampled together by adding their name to the list `group`